unaveragetech/P_imquire/README.md

 # Upfront Order Form Template

-This repository provides a customizable order form template for users who want to build an online submission system to collect customer orders.
-It’s ideal for businesses selling products like cannabis, concentrates, edibles, or other items.
+Here's a more upfront and open rewrite of the text, with added emphasis and a disclaimer:

 ---

+**IMPORTANT: DO NOT USE THIS SITE WHILE HOSTED ON GITHUB PAGES**

+This repository offers a customizable order form template for businesses looking to build an online system for collecting customer orders.
+It’s particularly useful for those selling products like cannabis, concentrates, edibles, or other items. **However, under no circumstances should you actively use this site while it is hosted on GitHub Pages.**

+**GitHub Pages is NOT meant to serve as a free web-hosting platform for running an online business, e-commerce site, or any website primarily facilitating commercial transactions.** It is also prohibited from being used for sensitive transactions such as submitting passwords or credit card numbers.

+**Using this site while hosted here is a direct violation of GitHub's Prohibited Uses policy.**

+**Prohibited Uses Include:**
+- Running an online business or e-commerce store.
+- Facilitating commercial software as a service (SaaS).
+- Sending or processing sensitive information such as credit card numbers or personal passwords.
+- Engaging in get-rich-quick schemes, posting sexually explicit content, or encouraging violent or threatening behavior.

+**Please thoroughly research hosting options and ensure compliance with all relevant laws and terms before collecting any user information.**
+---
+going forward-->>

 ## Table of Contents